Full Moon Rituals – Ideas, activities and what to do during a full moon

 – Dana Gerhardt, Mooncycles

-In the time following the 2020 pandemic, many people are becoming increasingly introspective and keen to manifest change in their lives.
-So tonight, I will be bathing under the full moon in the ocean on my surfboard.
-I’ll be rolling out my yoga mat for a juicy hip-opening yin class, after smudging my home with delicious Palo Santo and sgae, and burning letters to people and energies that no longer serve me in a full moon ritual with my housemates – Will you join us?
+In the years following the 2020 pandemic, many people are becoming increasingly introspective and keen to manifest change in their lives.
+So tonight join me as I bathing under the full moon in the ocean on my surfboard.
+Roll out your yoga mat for a juicy hip-opening yin class.
+Clear the energy in your home by opening all the windows and doors and cleanse your space with delicious Palo Santo and sage (known as smudging).
+I will even be writing and burning letters to people and energies that no longer serve me.
+These are just a few of the full moon rituals that we practice each moth – Will you join us?

 Full Moon Rituals – What to do during a Full Moon?